 “We know that the diet really changed during those years.
 We’re doing a lot more processed food, glucose, and serving sizes,” she said.

 Another less obvious factor is air pollution.
-A study published this year in The Lancet: Planetary Health estimates that 150,000 diabetes cases every year in the United States could be linked to air pollution.
+A published this year in The Lancet: Planetary Health estimates that 150,000 diabetes cases every year in the United States could be linked to air pollution.

 The danger for adolescents